New Zealand’s Maori Battalion

 By the time of the battles around El Alamein,

-by just one counter in that game, but it is
+by just one piece in Alamein, but it is

-one of the best units in that game.
+one of the best units in the game.
 Most units

 in the game system have a morale (number on